History of Bengaluru: 1991 Economic Reforms

 Bangalore is now the fourth most populous city in India and the 28th most populous city in the world.

-Bangalore was the fastest-growing Indian metropolis after New Delhi between 1991–2001.
+Bangalore was the fastest-growing Indian metropolis after New Delhi between 1991 and 2001.

 In 2005, the Government of Karnataka announced it had accepted a proposal to rename Bangalore to Bengaluru.

 In 2006, the Bruhat Bengaluru Mahanagara Palike (BBMP), the third level of government, passed a resolution to implement the proposed name change.

 However, this process had been stalled due to delays in getting clearances from the Union Home Ministry.

 In 2014, Union ministry approved the name change to Bengaluru.